Map Source: People Group data: Omid. Map geography: UNESCO / GMI. Map Design: Joshua Project.

-These groups, as well as other Romani around the world, are linked linguistically.
-All of the Romani languages belong to the North Indo-Aryan language family.
-When Romani began traveling from India to different regions of Europe hundreds of years ago, different dialects of their language (Romany) emerged.
-Each dialect became classified by the region in which a particular group settled.
+No matter where they live throughout the world, Romani subgroups are linked linguistically.
+All Romani languages belong to the North Indo-Aryan language family.
+When the Romani began traveling from India to different regions of Europe hundreds of years ago, they developed different dialects.

-Romani often follow folk beliefs and mixed with these religious beliefs are many taboos.
-One taboo among the Hindu Romani is that a woman's hair must not be combed or let down long in the presence of men.
-Another is that a woman should not pass in front of a man who is sitting, but rather behind him.
+Most Baiga are Hindu, but they have combined Hindu practices with their own beliefs.
+Baigas follow folk beliefs and mix them with taboos.
+One taboo among the Hindu Baiga is that a woman's hair must not be combed or let down long in the presence of men.
+Another is that a woman should not pass in front of a man who is sitting but behind him.

-Many Romani live in poverty.
-Usually the only clothes a Romani owns are the ones on his back.
+Many live in poverty.
+Usually, the only clothes a Baiga owns are the ones on his or her back.
 An unsanitary lifestyle has created many physical needs among them.
-The quality of health care, nutrition, and education is poor.
-Most children do not attend schools because their families are always on the move.
-Adequate educational opportunities must be provided to raise their standard of living.
+The quality of health care, nutrition and education is poor.
+Most children do not attend school.
+They need adequate educational opportunities to raise their standard of living.